Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 You could also visit one of the city’s best museums to learn about Icelandic art or history.
 The Einar Jonsson Museum and Sculpture Garden is a good choice for art lovers.

-We recommend spending at least a few hours exploring Reykjavik, as this is one of the only opportunities you'll get.
-Enjoy an evening at some of the city's best bars and try some traditional Icelandic cuisine in a local restaurant.
+We recommend spending at least a few hours exploring Reykjavik, as this is one of the only opportunities you’ll get to experience the city.
+Enjoy an evening at some of the city’s best bars and try some traditional Icelandic cuisine in a local restaurant.

 - Southwest Iceland